cs231n/cs231n.github.io/assignments/2018/assignment1.md

 # Run the script to actually submit the assignment
 /afs/ir/class/cs231n/submit
 ```
 Once you run the submit script, simply follow the on-screen prompts to finish submitting the assignment on AFS.
+If successful, you should see a "SUBMIT SUCCESS" message output by the script.